-Additionally, there are flat-screen televisions located in various buildings across campus, including the Health Education building, used to display important and necessary information for students' benefit.
+Additionally, there are flat-screen televisions located in various buildings across campus, used to display important and necessary information for students' benefit.
 Information relating to student activities, deadlines, upcoming events and general information will be posted there.

 8. Academic Policies and Procedures